-what women will get the vote?
-Chieffy women householders.
+Chiefly women householders.
 A householder is a woman who occupies a dwelling-house, or part of a house, over which she has full control, however small it may be, and however low its value.
-A duchess may get a vote for her palace, and a charwoman for her cottage, or even (if she has full con-trol) for a single room.
-The few business women who occupy shops or offices worth £10 a year will also get the vote, pre-cisely as men do.
+A duchess may get a vote for her palace, and a charwoman for her cottage, or even (if she has full control) for a single room.
+The few business women who occupy shops or offices worth £10 a year will also get the vote, precisely as men do.